 However, if you would like hands-on support, Bluehost has three channels where you can get the help of a live representative and these are the ticketing, phone, and live-chat channels.
 These channels are available 24/7, so users can get help at any time.

 We tried to connect to a live rep repeatedly several times during the day, and we experienced about 5 minutes of wait time on average.
 This isn’t that bad for a big company like Bluehost.
 In fact, we steadily experience worse with other hosts.
 Many of the live reps that we spoke to sounded knowledgeable enough and answered our questions immediately.

-Bluehost's customer support doesn't come close to the best we've reviewed, which is SiteGround's.
-If you want, you can compare Siteground vs. Bluehost and see if you'd rather have SiteGround.
+Bluehost’s customer support doesn’t come close to the best we’ve reviewed, which is SiteGround.
+You can check out our SiteGround vs. Bluehost comparison to see how the two companies stack up in terms of support.

 Canceling your Bluehost Account

 After testing Bluehost, we no longer had any use for the hosting environment so it was time to do the ole cancel-and-dazzle.
 The process was quick and painless, we had no need to explain ourselves to anyone and our site went down with no problems.
 All we had to do was to contact support via live chat, provide authentication, and confirm that we actually wanted our site closed down.
 It was as easy as taking candy from a baby – or taking a site from a host, at any rate.